GluuFederation/docs-ce-prod/3.0.2/source/operation/logs.md

 ### External Logging

-The Gluu Server leverages FluentD to perform external logging.
-Refer to [FluentD](./fluentd.md) for more details on how to configure FluentD with Gluu Server.
-For more details on FluentD can be found [here](https://www.fluentd.org/)
+The Gluu Server leverages FluentD to perform unified external logging.
+Refer to our [FluentD documentation](./fluentd.md) for more details on configuring FluentD with the Gluu Server.
+For more details on FluentD, refer to the [FluentD website](https://www.fluentd.org/).